AaronVenema/regexTutorial/gist.md

 ### Boundaries
 <br> /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/<br>
 Typical regex statement boundary characters such as (\b) allows for word matching.
 For example \bball\b would match red ball but not baseball.
+None are present in this statement.

 ### Back-references
 <br> /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/<br>